-All affected Jurisdictional and Protecting Units be offered the opportunity to collaborate in the Special Management Areas update process and will be informed when changes are made.
+All affected Jurisdictional and Protecting Units will be offered the opportunity to collaborate in the Special Management Areas update process and will be informed when changes are made.
+See Section 3.13.3 for details on SMAs and the submission process.